 To achieve breadth of disciplinary backgrounds, the Council consists of at least one academic Faculty member from each academic college, not to exceed 15 members, and two Student members.
-In addition, the following shall be ex-officio members, non-voting: One Academic Affairs representative appointed by the Senior Vice Provost for Faculty Affairs and one person appointed annually to represent each of the following: Extended Campus, Graduate School, Registrar's Office, and University Libraries.
+In addition, the following shall be ex-officio members, non-voting: One Faculty Affairs representative appointed by the Senior Vice Provost for Faculty Affairs and one person appointed annually to represent each of the following: Extended Campus, Graduate School, Registrar's Office, and University Libraries.
 The following areas shall be represented by a liaison member, non-voting, and appointed annually: Academic Advising Council, Instructional Technology, and OSU-Cascades Campus.
 One Curriculum Council member shall be appointed annually to serve as an ex-officio, non-voting member to the Online Education Committee.

 (Rev 04/10; 05/05; 04/12; 05/16; 05/17)